JohannesBauer97/dog-classification/tensorflow/base-model/readme.md

-# Base Model (3 Breeds)
+# Base Model

-This folder contains a smaller neural network which classifies **3 dog breeds**.

-The base model is used to check general code implementations.
+One base model extended with different methods to see the effect.